KeithTheEE/redditPythonHelper/ROADMAP.md

  - Add ram usage check and log it in every 'awake' cycle of program, to try and tease out any possible MemeoryError's kicking up after long periods of time
  - Log processing: a set of functions and visualizations to process the log files for various useful tidbits.
 Something nicer than grep
  - [X] formatCode.py: a module to classify each line in a post to identify blocks of code, then to reformat the code for reddit by appending 4 spaces to the start of each newline

+ - A queue which has inputs added to it by functions, and removed by the raspberry pi gpio handler, allowing the bot to change LED status based on what it's doing.
+Similar to the twitter event bot design (sepperate project).